Ottawa, February 21, 2018

 46. The first docking of a private boat arriving in Canada from a foreign country has to be made at a designated place for customs reporting.
 Some boat-reporting stations have border services officers on duty during the boating season.
 At other stations, a telephone reporting system is utilized.
 Upon arrival in Canada, the operator of the private boat proceeds to one of the designated stations and reports to the CBSA, by telephone.
 The officer may issue an oral clearance, or if an inspection or documentation is required, the officer will proceed to the location of the boat.
-The list of the designated marine reporting sites may be found in the Directory of CBSA Offices on the CBSA Web site.
+The list of the designated marine reporting sites may be found in the Directory of CBSA Offices.

 47. Where due to weather conditions or other emergency, a private boat docks at a place which is not designated as a place for CBSA reporting, the operator must immediately report the circumstances to the nearest CBSA office or the Royal Canadian Mounted Police.

 48. If a private boat enters Canada by means of another conveyance (i.e. on a boat trailer), a Form BSF375 may be issued as a combined inward/outward report.
 It is not necessary to present this form to the CBSA on departure from Canada.

 49. Further reporting at the CBSA office will not be necessary at the time of departure unless articles were documented on a Form E29B at time of arrival, or if goods which required documentary control are being carried on the outward journey.

 50. While on their visit in Canada, foreign boaters are free to avail themselves of the services of marina operators and other repair outlets for the purpose of repair and maintenance to their boats.
 For example, boaters may wish to have their boats painted or overhauled before leaving Canada.
 This kind of work is allowed.